Lung Cancer Screening

 As lung cancer screening is a 'targeted' screening programme, you will be asked a series of questions by our clinical team to ascertain whether you are appropriate to undertake the screening.

-If you do not meet the criteria for inclusion but are still concerned or worried about lung cancer risk, then our administration staff can book you in to see one of our expert respiratory doctors to discuss this further.
-They have access to a full range of diagnostic respiratory tests in-house if required.
+If you do not meet the criteria for inclusion but are still concerned or worried about lung cancer risk, then you may wish to have a Lung Health Check.

 What does a typical appointment involve?